vitor-correia10/project-m3-slingair/notes/dev_notes.md

 ### `/admin`

-_There is now some talk of adding an admin page that would allow the admin to see all of the reservations for a selected flight._
+_There is now some talk of adding an admin page that would allow the big boss to see all of the reservations for a selected flight._

 **WTF?!** This is not what I signed up for.